hmdlab/ARG-BERT/README.md

 ```
 We have all the necessary packages (see Dockerfile) in the Docker environment.
 Install them with the following command:
 ```
-TBA
+docker pull yagihamada/arg-bert
 ```
 ## 2. Dataset and Fine-tuning
 ### 2.1 Dataset
-We cannot publish the HMD-ARG DB and Low Homology Dataset, but the format of the data is shown in the sample data in `Sample_data`.
+Sorry we cannot publish the HMD-ARG DB and Low Homology Dataset, but the format of the data is shown in the sample data in `Sample_data`.
 ### 2.2 Fine-tuning
 Run `finetuning.py` to train the ProteinBERT on ARGs by running the follwing commands.